 Specialized facilities allied with the college's instructional programs also are made available to the community as a public service.
-In cooperation with the Division of Continuing Education, departments regularly sponsor workshops, seminars, and short courses aimed at disseminating information to individuals as well as to business, industry, and private organizations within the community.
+In cooperation with the Division of Continuing Education, departments regularly sponsor workshops, seminars, and short courses aimed at disseminating information to individuals as well as to business.